Hyperbolicity of T(6) Cyclically Presented Groups: Introduction

 \begin{maintheorem} Let $n\geq 2$, $0\leq m,k<n$, $(n,m,k)=1$, $m\neq k$, $k\neq 0$, and suppose that the cyclic presentation $P_n(x_0x_mx_k^{-1})$ is T(6) and let $G=G_n(x_0x_mx_k^{-1})$.
 If $n=8$ or ($n\geq 12$ is even and $2(2k-m)\equiv 0$~mod~$n$) then $G$ is not hyperbolic; otherwise $G$ is non-elementary hyperbolic. \end{maintheorem}

-The coprimality hypotheses of Theorems~\ref{thm:positive},\ref{thm:nonpositive} are imposed to avoid the group decomposing as a free product in a canonical way.
-Specifically, if $d=(n,k,l)>1$ then $G_n(x_0x_kx_{l})$ decomposes as a free product of $d$ copies of $G_{n/d}(x_0x_{k/d}x_{l/d})$ (\cite[Lemma~2.4]{CRS}) and if $d=(n,m,k)>1$ then $G_n(x_0x_mx_k^{-1})$ decomposes as the free product of $d$ copies of $G_{n/d}(x_0x_{m/d}x_{k/d}^{-1})$ (\cite[Lemma~1.2]{BardakovVesnin}).
-Since a free product $H*K$ is hyperbolic if and only if $H$ and $K$ are hyperbolic -- see, for example, \cite[Theorem~H]{BaumslagGerstenShapiroShort} -- there is no loss in generality in assuming that such free product decompositions do not arise.
-The conditions $m\neq k, k\neq 0$ are imposed in Theorem~\ref{thm:nonpositive} to ensure that the relators are cyclically reduced and as otherwise the group is trivial.
+The coprimality hypotheses of Theorems~\ref{thm:positive},\ref{thm:nonpositive} are imposed to avoid the presentations and groups decomposing in canonical ways.
+Specifically, if $d=(n,k,l)>1$ then the presentation $P_n(x_0x_kx_{l})$ is the disjoint union of $d$ copies of the presentation $P_{n/d}(x_0x_{k/d}x_{l/d})$ (\cite[Lemma~2.4]{CRS}) and so $G_n(x_0x_kx_{l})$ is the free product of $d$ copies of $G_{n/d}(x_0x_{k/d}x_{l/d})$ and $P_n(x_0x_kx_{l})$ satisfies T(6) if and only if $P_{n/d}(x_0x_{k/d}x_{l/d})$ satisfies $T(6)$.
+Similarly if $d=(n,m,k)>1$ then $P_n(x_0x_mx_k^{-1})$ is the disjoint union of $d$ copies of $P_{n/d}(x_0x_{m/d}x_{k/d}^{-1})$ (\cite[Lemma~1.2]{BardakovVesnin}), so the analogous conclusions can be drawn in this case.
+Since a free product $H*K$ is hyperbolic if and only if $H$ and $K$ are hyperbolic -- see, for example, \cite[Theorem~H]{BaumslagGerstenShapiroShort} -- there is no loss in generality in assuming that such decompositions do not arise.
+The conditions $m\neq k, k\neq 0$ are imposed in Theorem~\ref{thm:nonpositive} to ensure that the relators are cyclically reduced and, as otherwise, the group is trivial.

+A relator of a presentation is \em freely redundant \em if it is freely equal to the conjugate of another relator or its inverse.
+The cyclic presentations $P_n(x_0x_mx_k^{-1})$ have no freely redundant relators and if $(n,k,l)=1$ the presentation $P_n(x_0x_kx_l)$ has a freely redundant relator if and only if $n=3$ and $\{k,l\}=\{1,2\}$, in which case it defines the (non-elementary hyperbolic) group $\Z*\Z$.
+For this reason, throughout this article we will only consider presentations with no freely redundant relators.

 A consequence of Theorem~\ref{thm:positive} and the results of~\cite{EdjvetWilliams} (see also~\cite[Example~10, Propositions~7.7,7.8]{MohamedWilliams}) is that the hyperbolicity status of cyclically presented groups $G$ of the form $G_n(x_0x_kx_l)$ is known, except when $G$ is isomorphic to $G_n(x_0x_1x_{n/2-1})$ for even $n\geq 10$, $n\neq 12,18$.